 The Group had two production bases in the PRC, namely the Jinjiang Production Base and the Hangzhou Production Base, with a total gross floor area of approximately 53,000 square metres.
 The Group operated 18 and 9 production lines in the Jinjiang Production Base and the Hangzhou Production Base, respectively.
-As at 31 December 2022 the production process of the Group mainly involved in the assembly of components and parts that are used for the production of the Group's products.
+As at 31 December 2023, the production process of the Group mainly involved in the assembly of components and parts that are used for the production of the Group's products.
 The Group mainly procured the components and parts for its products from third party sources.

-Besides, on 5 January 2022, the Company's wholly-owned subsidiary, Haina Tongchuang successfully won the bid for the land use rights of a parcel of land with a total site area of approximately 27,594 square metres (the "Land 1") at a consideration of approximately RMB21,830,000.
-The Land 1 will be used for the construction of a digital factory with a total gross floor area of approximately 78,579 square metres, which will be principally engaged in the design and production of automated machines for disposable hygiene products to meet customers' surging demand for the Group's products and better achieve the expansion plan and centralise its operation management.
+Besides, on 5 January 2022, the Company's wholly-owned subsidiary, Haina Tongchuang successfully won the bid for the Land 1 at a consideration of approximately RMB21,830,000.
+The Land 1 will be used for the construction of the Factory, which will be principally engaged in the design and production of automated machines for disposable hygiene products to meet customers' surging demand for the Group's products and better achieve the expansion plan and centralize its operation management.
 The project was partially financed by the net proceeds from the placing of new shares under general mandate which was completed on 30 June 2021.
-On 15 August 2022, Haina Tongchuang entered into a construction contract with the Fujian Huidong Construction Engineering Co., Ltd.(福建省惠東建築工程有限公司) (the "Contractor", pursuant to which the Contractor agreed to carry out the construction works of the Factory and other ancillary facilities on the Land 1 at a total contract price of approximately RMB265.6 million.
+On 15 August 2022, Haina Tongchuang entered into a construction contract with Fujian Huidong Construction Engineering Co., Ltd. (福建省惠東建築工程有限公司) (the "Contractor 1"), pursuant to which the Contractor 1 agreed to carry out the construction works of the Factory and other ancillary facilities on the Land 1 at a total contract price of approximately RMB265.6 million.
+At present, the project has been topped out and is expected to be completed in the second half of 2024.

-On 30 June 2022, Jinjiang Haina, a wholly-owned subsidiary of the Company, has successfully won the bid for the land use rights of a parcel of land (the "Land 2") with a total site area of approximately 28,353 square metres at a consideration of approximately RMB19.9 million, which will be used for the construction of a new research and development and production centre.
-The centre can shorten the time for transporting, disassembling and re-assembling of raw materials during the Group's production process and facilitate staff deployment.
-In addition, the centre can help to expand the Group's production capacity to meet customers' surging demand for the Group's products and better achieve the expansion plan.
+On 30 June 2022, Jinjiang Haina, a wholly-owned subsidiary of the Company, has successfully won the bid for the Land 2 at a consideration of approximately RMB19.9 million, which will be used for the construction of the R&D Centre.
+The R&D Centre can shorten the time for transporting, disassembling and re-assembling of raw materials during the Group's production process and facilitate staff deployment.
+In addition, the R&D Centre can help expand the Group's production capacity to meet customers' surging demand for the Group's products and better achieve the expansion plan.
+On 4 July 2023, Jinjiang Haina entered into a construction contract with HUIYU(FJ) CONSTRUCTION PROJELE COM., LTD.(福建省惠裕建設工程有限公司) (the "Contractor 2"), pursuant to which the Contractor 2 agreed to carry out the construction works of the R&D Centre and other ancillary facilities on the Land 2 at a total contract price of approximately RMB176.0 million.
+The project was officially started in August 2023 and is expected to be completed in the second half of 2025.

-During the Year, the Group recorded a total revenue of approximately RMB397.8 million, with a total number of 57 units of machines sold, representing an increase of 1% as compared to the Prior Year.
-The Group's customers are mainly located in the PRC, and the Group also sold its products to other 10 overseas countries during the Year.
-The Group recorded a net loss of approximately RMB3.2 million for the Year.
+During the Year, the Group recorded a total revenue of approximately RMB350.7 million, with 62 units of machines sold in total representing a decrease of approximately 12% of revenue as compared to the Prior Year.
+At the same time, the Group's major customer base, which is located in the domestic market in the PRC, has also extended its sales to 11 overseas countries during the Year, while the Group's net loss was approximately RMB37.5 million for the Year.